Need to talk? Call 1800 882 436.

 • materials like plastic strips, swabs, bandages, dressing pads and tape

-• medications such as antiseptic, pain relievers and bottles of saline eye irrigation solution
+• medicines like antiseptic, pain relievers, and bottles of saline eye wash solution

-• safety equipment such as disposable gloves for you to wear to prevent infection
+• safety equipment like disposable gloves for you to wear to prevent infection

 • a thermal blanket to keep an injured or ill person warm